-The throughput of the graph is shown in Fig. 20.
-As it was expected, after the first and second transformation, the throughput increases from 20 to nearly 40 and 60 tokens/second.
-By applying the second transformation twice, the throughput returns to its initial value.
-If the throughput is not exactly multiplied by 2 and then 3 it is of course due to the light overhead of the split and join actors which have to distribute and gather tokens.
-Provided sufficient resources, These two rules are sufficient to adapt the application to any throughput demand.
+The evolution of $G_6$ 's throughput is shown in Fig. 18.
+As it was expected, after applying $tr{inc}$ twice, the throughput increases from 20 to nearly 40 and then to 60 tokens/second.
+Then, by applying $tr{dec}$ twice, the throughput returns to its initial value.
+If the throughput is not exactly multiplied by 2 and then by 3, it is due to the small overhead of the split and join actors, which have to distribute and to gather tokens.
+Provided sufficient resources, these two rules are sufficient to adapt the application to any throughput demand.
 Other dynamic MoC like SADF would have to plan for a fixed number of configurations beforehand.